lapinek/platform-scripting/README.md

     > If you'd like to use custom identity attributes, their management is covered in [Setting Up Identity Stores](https://backstage.forgerock.com/docs/am/6.5/maintenance-guide/index.html#chap-maint-datastores).

-1. Debugging

-    AM does not provide an option for connecting a debugger.
-However, Global Scripting API Functionality facilitates [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-logger), which you can set as described in this Setup and Maintenance Guide chapter.

-    Debug logging for scripting service and individual scripts could be configured as described in the Development Guide at [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-logger).

-    > AM server debugging configuration can be found in the administrative console under CONFIGURE > SERVER DEFAULTS > General > Debugging.
-The Debug Directory setting specifies location of the log files.
-Managing server-wide debugging settings is described in the Setup and Maintenance Guide under [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/maintenance-guide/index.html#sec-maint-debug-logging).

-    For example, for the server-side scripts defined in AM console that are a part of an authentication chain, like the one we created, you could navigate to the `your-am-instance/Debug.jsp` page, select "amScript" for Debug instances and "Message" for Level.
-Then, whenever in your script you use `logger.message` method, the output will be saved in the logs, along with any warnings and errors.

-    Then, to access the logs, you can navigate to `your-am-instance-debugging-directory` in Terminal and `tail -f` the log file of interest; in this case the `Authentication` file.

-    Alternatively, during development, you could use the `logger.error` method without changing the default debugging configuration, for the "Error" level is always on.

-    > JavaScript `console.log` and Rhino's `print` are not implemented for server-side scripts.
-The client-side JavaScript can output logs into the browser's console as usual.

 ### <a id="am-scripting-a-tree"></a>AM > Scripting Authentication Tree Example

 As authentication worries along, nodes in a tree may capture information and save it in a special object named SharedState that will be available for the next node in the tree.